Dubai Off-Plan Property Guide 2026: The Complete Playbook for US Investors

 7. What happens to my property if I die?

 Your Dubai property is included in your US taxable estate.
 Without a UAE will, the property may be distributed according to Sharia law (which may not align with your wishes).
+Recommended: Create a UAE will or hold the property through a foreign trust/foundation for estate planning.
+Consult an attorney experienced in international estate planning.

 8. Can I rent out my property while living in the US?

 Yes.
 This is the most common approach for US investors.
-Engage a property management company to:
+Engage a property management company to: You can monitor performance remotely through owner portals.
+Typical management fees are 5-8% of annual rent.

 9. Is rental income from Dubai taxable in the US?